 Many homeware brands are already making the move to becoming more eco-friendly.
 For example, Rust Collections make luxury furniture from reclaimed wood and Woodmancote Retro create vintage-style furniture from discarded plastic bottles.
 These examples offer us some hope, and yet there’s a lot more to consider when it comes to sustainable interior design.

-Interior designers agree that 2020 is the year for change
+3. Interior designers agree that now is the time for change

-Established interiors experts such as Emma Merry and Beth and Jon Miller agree that sustainable interior design will be a key trend this year.
+Established interiors experts such as Emma Merry and Beth and Jon Miller agree that sustainable interior design will be a key trend moving forward.
 Whether it be sourcing upcycled furniture or buying long-lasting furniture, these small changes will ensure that less is wasted when it comes to interiors.

 However, there is much more to sustainable interior design than meets the eye, so here are my tips to ensure you’re doing everything you can for the environment: